Buck Rogers XXVC: History

 Buck Rogers is a fictional character created in 1928 by Philip Francis Nowlan.
 A Buck Rogers comic strip written by Nowlan was syndicated by John F. Dille (who may have contributed the nickname "Buck" to the character).
 Ownership of Buck Rogers and other works passed into the hands of the Dille Family Trust.

 In the 1980s, John Dille's granddaughter, Lorraine Williams, was the president of TSR.
 In that decade, business for TSR was booming, mainly as a result of their popular RPG, Advanced Dungeons & Dragons.
 Lorraine Williams decided to merge Buck Rogers and D&D to make the XXVc game setting.
-First, a board game came out in 1988, later followed by a role-playing game in 1990.
-The latter was based on the Advanced Dungeons & Dragons Second Edition rules, but there are some small differences.
+A board game was released in 1988, followed by a role-playing game in 1990.
+The latter was based on the Advanced Dungeons & Dragons Second Edition rules, with minor differences.
 It was a new incarnation of the Buck Rogers world created by Williams' brother, Flint Dille.
-Its universe was limited to the Solar System, and revolved heavily around interplanetary travel and terraforming.
-A few dozen expansion modules were published, as well as a line of novels and graphic novels.
+Its setting was limited to the Solar System, and it focused on interplanetary travel and terraforming.
+A few dozen expansion modules were published, and a line of novels and graphic novels.

 The company TSR owned Advanced Dungeons & Dragons at the time and had worked with SSI on a computerized version of the rules.
-SSI developed their "Gold Box" game engine for Advanced Dungeons & Dragons, so it was natural for them to use the engine for the XXVc rules.
+SSI developed their "Gold Box" game engine for Advanced Dungeons & Dragons, and this engine was used for the XXVc rules.